 Herbert Anscomb (1892-1972)

-Herbert Anscomb was one of the two Executors of Jennie Butchart’s Will.
+Herbert Anscomb (1892-1972) was Robert and Jennie Butchart’s accountant and one of the two Executors of Jennie Butchart’s Estate.

 Here is an excerpt from our Butchart Gardens History: